Unemployment really fucks with your head.

 Yes, you are employment-proof.

 As you prepare for a second downsizing (this time into your parent’s home), you wonder if there will be a third.
 And if so, if it will involve cement and the outdoors.
-You ponder your chances, which conveniently fall into two categories: slim and none.
+You ponder your options, which sadly fall into two categories: slim and none.

 Of course, you could always go back to school, take out a fifteen-thousand dollar loan and hope that in a year or two someone will want to hire a fifty-something pharmacy tech.
 By the time you are sixty, the loan might even be paid off.
 Which leaves you free to begin saving for retirement.

 You could also continue looking for work.

 After all, in the past decade you have witnessed the New Orleans Saints win a Super Bowl.
 The Arizona Cardinals compete in one.
 Seen the New Jersey Nets visit the NBA Finals—twice.
 And the Tampa Bay Rays make the World Series.